Abdul Muqeet Waheed

 Instruction: Go straight to Saphan Taskin Station on the BTS Skytrain.
 Take the Chao Phraya River Express boat from there to Chang Pier, then stroll a short distance to the main entrance of the Grand Palace.

-ENTRANCE FEE: You must pay an entrance fee of 500 baht to enter Wat Phra Kaew, The Royal Thai Decorations & Coins Pavilion, Queen Sirikit Museum of Textiles, and Vimanmek Mansion Museum.
+ENTRANCE FEE: You must pay an entrance fee of 500 baht to enter Wat Phra Kaew, The Royal Thai Decorations & Coins Pavilion, the Queen Sirikit Museum of Textiles, and the Vimanmek Mansion Museum.